Bennett Brook Railway: Signalling and safeworking

-Located at Mussel Pool, the original Cottesloe Cabin (1897 - 1931) is in place on the Station Platform, and is fully operational.
-In the Cottesloe Cabin, stands the former Wagin Lever frame, with 15 levers, this frame turned out to be the perfect size for the Mussel Pool Station.
-13 of the 15 levers in the frame are used, for 3 sets of points & Locks, and 12 Signals.
+Located at Mussel Pool, the original Cottesloe Cabin (1897–1931) is in place on the station platform, and is fully operational.
+In the Cottesloe Cabin stands the former Wagin lever frame; with 15 levers this frame turned out to be the perfect size for the Mussel Pool station.
+13 of the 15 levers in the frame are used, for 3 sets of points and locks, and 12 signals.
 The cabin is used mostly on weekends during run-arounds at Mussel Pool station, however during large events the cabin is used to assist sorting and preparing trains at the start of the event.

 BBR uses the Staff and Ticket System for section authority on the Bushland Loop (Red Staff) and electric staff (Yellow) on Mussel Pool Branch.
-To travel on a section of line, the driver of a locomotive must be in possession of the relevant Staff.
-Using staff and ticket, in the case of multiple trains needing to use 1 section of track, the Staff unlocks a box located in the signal cabins at each end of the section, which hold the tickets.
+To travel on a section of line, the driver of a locomotive must be in possession of the relevant staff.
+Using staff and ticket, in the case of multiple trains needing to use one section of track, the staff unlocks a box located in the signal cabins at each end of the section, which hold the tickets.
 A ticket would be filled out and given to the driver of the lead consist, who would also be shown the staff.
 After the average time to complete the section has passed, the second train can depart the station, proceeding with caution in case the train ahead has broken down, holding both the staff (or another ticket) and a notice of train ahead.

 In 1997 an Electric Staff system was introduced on the Mussel Pool to Whiteman Village Junction section, with staff instruments located in the signal cabins at both stations.
 At the same time a wired telephone line was introduced between the two stations, using telegraph poles.
 With electric staff working, the driver carries a staff withdrawn from the staff machine thereby locking the machines at each end of the line from releasing another staff.
 When the train reaches the end of the section, the staff is placed in the machine at the terminating end and both machines are unlocked allowing another staff to be removed.

 BBR has recently completed installation of electric point motors on all mainline points, electrically operated semaphore signals at the north end and searchlight coloured light signals at the southern end of Whiteman Village Junction.
 Operation of the points and signals are controlled from cubicles located at ground level.
-Work has now started on the configuration of the elevated signal cabin (ex Subiaco) to control train movements at Whiteman Village Junction.
+Work has now started on the configuration of the elevated signal cabin (ex-Subiaco) to control train movements at Whiteman Village Junction.
 Once completed, the cabin will be able to be switched in as required disconnecting the ground level cubicles.